pagkly/Zed/Investopedia3/How Escrow Protects Parties in Financial Transactions.md

 How Escrow Protects Parties in Financial Transactions
 ## What Is Escrow?

 Escrow is a legal concept describing a financial instrument whereby an asset or escrow money is held by a third party on behalf of two other parties that are in the process of completing a transaction.
 Escrow accounts might include escrow fees managed by agents who hold the funds or assets until receiving appropriate instructions or until the fulfillment of predetermined contractual obligations.
 Money, securities, funds, and other assets can all be held in escrow.
 A similar process would be a fully funded documentary letter of credit.
-It is often suggested as a replacement for a [certified or cashiers check](https://www.investopedia.com/personal-finance/certified-check-vs-cashiers-check-which-safer/).
+It is often suggested as a replacement for a [[certified or cashiers check]](https://www.investopedia.com/personal-finance/certified-check-vs-cashiers-check-which-safer/).

 ### Key Takeaways